 There are two types of adaptive responses (Code of antibodies).

-- The code consists of immune lymphoid specifically (responsible for cell-mediated immunity) which is carried out by T cells.
+- Immune lymphoid specifically (responsible for cell-mediated immunity) which is carried out by T cells.

-- The code consists of the humoral immune response (phagocytic cells) which is controlled by activated B cells and antibodies.
+- Humoral immune response (phagocytic cells) which is controlled by activated B cells and antibodies.

 How does the body get acquired immunity?